-I am currently a Visiting Instructor at Wellesley College and a Teaching Fellow at the University of California, Merced.
+I have taught as a Visiting Instructor at Wellesley College and a Teaching Fellow at the University of California, Merced.

 Links to syllabi for each of the following courses are forthcoming.

 Public Opinion (Spring 2021, University of California, Merced)

 Political Psychology (T3 - Spring 2021, Wellesley College)

 structured as a class to understand how the Office of the Presidency operates (institutional focus) and how we select people into the Office of the Presidency (behavioral focus)

 structured to understand how psychology is used to answer political questions, how people process political information and navigate their political worlds, the role of biology in political cognition and behavior, and how to consume experimental social science research

 structured as a project-building course that allows students to learn the fundamentals of the topic while applying the concepts to the 2020 Presidential Election

 Classes for which I have been a teaching assistant:

 Introduction to American Politics (8x)